sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 #### Defining the proxy servers subnet

-The *proxy servers subnet* will also be a public subnet like the one we defined for the bastion host, but this one use the IP address space `10.0.2.0/24`.
+The *proxy servers subnet* will also be a public subnet like the one we defined for the bastion host, but this one uses the IP address space `10.0.2.0/24`.
 We will place the *proxy servers* in that *subnet* that we should configure as publicly accessible via HTTP and HTTPS, but only allowing SSH connections from the bastion host.

 In summary:
 + The *proxy servers* must be accessible via SSH only from the *bastion host subnet*